 Looking at several android forums shows many users complaining that their Android devices are no longer playing videos.
 This may be due to video corruption, the use of outdated and uncertified software on their phones among other issues.
 This article shows you how to solve these issues and get your videos playing once more on your android device.

 There are times when your android phone suddenly stops playing videos.
 These may be videos that you have recorded and stored on your SD card or videos streaming from sites like YouTube.
 There are various reasons why your Android device suddenly stops playing videos.

-These range from corruption of the video files themselves, playing videos using uncertified or untrusted apps, outdated Android OS, malware or virus attacks on your device among many others.
+These range from the corruption of the video files themselves, playing videos using uncertified or untrusted apps, outdated Android OS, malware, or virus attacks on your device among many others.

 This article will show you how you can fix video not playing on your android phone and you may once more enjoy video entertainment when you are on the move.

 As mentioned earlier, there are several reasons why video won't play on your Android device.
 Below are some of the major causes of this error.

 When a video file gets corrupted, there is a change to the header, file format, or other structural changes within the video file.
 This may make the video not play altogether, or there will be parts where it will get stuck and then jump to a different section after a while.